brikteknologier/awsm-o/README.md

 #### `ec2instance.ssh(command, callback)`

-Run an command on the remote instance.
+Run a command on the remote instance.

 * `command` an array with each part of the command to run. for example, `['ifconfig', 'eth0']`